uwdata/arquero/docs/api/index.md

   * *delimiter*: A single-character delimiter string between column values (default `','`).
   * *decimal*: A single-character numeric decimal separator (default `'.'`).
   * *header*: Boolean flag (default `true`) to specify the presence of a  header row.
 If `true`, indicates the CSV contains a header row with column names.
 If `false`, indicates the CSV does not contain a header row and the columns are given the names `'col1'`, `'col2'`, and so on.
+  * *skip*: The number of lines to skip (default `0`) before reading data.
+  * *comment*: A string used to identify comment lines.
+Any lines that start with the comment pattern are skipped.
   * *autoType*: Boolean flag (default `true`) for automatic type inference.
   * *autoMax*: Maximum number of initial rows (default `1000`) to use for type inference.
   * *parse*: Object of column parsing options.
 The object keys should be column names.
 The object values should be parsing functions to invoke to transform values upon input.